seanpringle/goomwwm/goomwwm.md

 -rule
 :	Define a window control rule (default: none).
 This argument can be specified multiple times to apply multiple rules.
 If a window matches multiple rules only the last rule specified is used.

 		goomwwm -rule "firefox tag9"
 		goomwwm -rule "xfce4-notifyd ignore"
 		goomwwm -rule "xterm left,maximize_vert,medium"

 	Rules always have the format:

 		pattern flag[...,flagN]

-	The **pattern** is string matched against a window's WM_CLASS, application name, or title (in that order).
-All comparisons are case insensitive.
-When matching WM_CLASS or application name the pattern must match exactly.
-When matching a title the pattern need only appear somewhere in the text.
+	The **pattern** is a case-insensitive POSIX regular expression matched against a window's WM_CLASS, application name, or title fields (in that order).
+Alternatively, the pattern can be limited to one field by using **class:**, **name:**, or **title:** pattern prefixes (this is also faster):

+		goomwwm -rule "class:firefox tag9"
+		goomwwm -rule "name:xfce4-notifyd ignore"
+		goomwwm -rule "title:xterm left,maximize_vert,medium"

 	Valid **flags** are: